- Academic Advising

 Multiple career fairs are held each semester.
 Attended by hundreds of employers from a variety of disciplines, these events offer information about employment opportunities for full- and part-time jobs, internships and more.

 Dozens of employers come to campus each year to interview UTSA students and alumni for internship, co-op, and full-time professional positions.
-Scheduled interviews are posted on the Career Center Web site.
+Scheduled interview sessions are posted on the Career Center Web site.
 Students and alumni may submit a résumé to the employer and, if selected for an interview, can sign up for an appointment via the RowdyJobs system.

 Students and alumni can visit online with a career professional about any aspect of career exploration or a job search.
 CHAT is available Monday–Friday from 1:00–5:00 p.m. via the Web site.